-David Haas, a former federal and state prosecutor, is a partner at NeJame Law where he represents clients and corporations throughout Florida and in federal courts around the country.
+David Haas, a former federal and state prosecutor, represents clients and corporations throughout Florida and in federal courts around the country.
 He has extensive jury trial experience, including handling more than 65 jury trials.

 A fifth-generation Floridian, he graduated from Stetson University College of Law in 2001 and began his career as a state prosecutor with the State Attorney’s Office in the Tenth Judicial Circuit.
 After three years of handling felony and misdemeanor offenses, attorney David Haas was promoted to Chief of the Economic/Environmental Crimes Division where he was responsible for the investigation, intake, and prosecution of complex financial crimes including racketeering and public corruption cases.

 In February 2006, David Haas joined the U.S. Attorney’s Office in the Middle District of Florida.
 He served as a federal prosecutor for nearly 10 years where he was honored for his litigation and investigative skills.
 During his tenure as an Assistant United States Attorney, he handled complex white-collar matters including bank fraud, mortgage fraud, money laundering, tax fraud, FOREX trading, healthcare fraud, and Ponzi/investment schemes.